RubberDuckNFK/RubberDuckNFK/README.md

 Ftp password is 4LE#%4v'1406

+*** There are now files in the /front directory of the FTP server with a much better view of the front of the duck.
+These are sent once every three seconds for now.

 ...
 Please hack on this.
 Submit pull requests.
 We will do our best to keep [RubberDuckNFK](http://rubberducknfk.com/) updated.

 *This project is released into the [Public Domain] (http://en.wikipedia.org/wiki/Public_domain_software)